daddykev/stardust-distro/blueprint.md

 Stardust Distro is an open-source, npm-installable music distribution platform that enables labels and artists to manage their catalog, generate DDEX-compliant ERN messages, and deliver releases to Digital Service Providers (DSPs).

 ### Vision
-Democratize music distribution by providing a complete, DDEX-compliant distribution platform that's truly free and open, with an optional marketplace for specialized plugins from both our team and third-party developers.
+Democratize music distribution by providing a complete, DDEX-compliant distribution platform that's truly free and open.

 ### Core Value Propositions
 - **Instant Distribution Platform**: Deploy a functional distribution system with one command